ajy25/TabularMagic/README.md

     show_outliers=True)
 ```

 TabularMagic makes machine learning model benchmarking easy.
 Nested k-fold cross validation handles hyperparameter selection and model evaluation on training data.
 The selected models are evaluated on the withheld testing data as well.
-Note that nested cross validation is computationally expensive and could takesome time to run; to disable nested cross validation, simply set `outer_cv = None`.
+Note that nested cross validation is computationally expensive and could take some time to run; to disable nested cross validation, simply set `outer_cv = None`.
 ```
 from tabularmagic.api.mlR import LinearR, TreeEnsembleR, SVMR models =[